 Fannie Mae and Freddie Mac define “loved ones” as family, fiance(e), or domestic partner.
 But other programs (like FHA loans, for example) widen the field to include close friends.

-There are two strict rules about such gifts.
+There are rules about such gifts.

 - First, you must provide a letter from the donor confirming that it is an outright gift that never has to be repaid

 - Second, you may have to document the source of the funds.
 For example, if a family member gives you the money and cashes in stocks to do so, they may have to provide a brokerage statement showing his sale of those stocks.

 Jon Meyer, The Mortgage Reports loan expert and licensed MLO, says that these rules vary from lender to lender and gift to gift.
 “With some lenders, when the gift is deposited directly into escrow, we often do not need to source the funds.
 But if deposited into a borrower’s account first, however, we most likely do.”

 This is usually straightforward enough.
 But lenders can get picky if they suspect that you’re hiding something.
 So it’s important to make sure your gift funds are correctly sourced and documented.

 For more information on how to receive gift funds toward your closing costs, see this article.